Taylor, Dozier homer in ninth as Dodgers beat Rockies 8-5

 Chris Iannetta gave the Rockies a 5-3 lead with a three-run homer in the seventh.
 It didn't last, as Cody Bellinger connected on a two-run shot off reliever Seunghwan Oh to tie it with two outs in the eighth.

-Anderson pitched six strong innings before turning it over to reliever Scott Oberg, who allowed solo homers to pinch-hitters Joc Pederson and Max Muncy in the seventh to give the Dodgers a 3-1 lead.
+Rockies starter Tyler Anderson pitched six strong innings before turning it over to reliever Scott Oberg, who allowed solo homers to pinch-hitters Joc Pederson and Max Muncy in the seventh to give the Dodgers a 3-1.

-"We even said it this morning, try to get to the bullpen as quick as possible," Machado said.

 Nolan Arenado had three hits, including an RBI double.
 The Rockies have dropped three straight at home.